 Sipping carbohydrates during your workouts is one easy fix.
 No need to buy a fancy mixture because even simple table sugar will work.

-And if you haven’t eaten anything yet, adding protein or a BCAA to this solution might be useful.
+And if you haven’t eaten anything yet, adding protein or EAA to this solution might be useful.

 (For more about workout and post-workout nutrition, see Workout Nutrition Explained)